Cytotoxicity, proliferation & apoptosis

-In addition, using RNAseq, qRT-PCR, and/or in situ hybridization, we can analyse the expression of molecules involved in anagen/catagen conversation, and assess these within specific compartments from skin or hair tissue sections following laser capture microdissection.
+In addition, using RNAseq, qRT-PCR, and/or in situ hybridization, we can analyze the expression of molecules involved in cell and hair follicle cytotoxicity, and assess these within specific compartments from skin or hair tissue sections following laser capture microdissection.

 Additional readout parameters are available, and customized experiments can be designed to meet the needs of our customers.